Pams Prep Kitchen: All About Eggs

 5. Once cooked, remove from pan with a slotted spoon and allow to dry off on a paper towel before serving.

-1. Pop a Pams Non-stick Pan on medium low heat and melt about a teaspoon of butter or oil per serving of eggs.
-We recommended 2 eggs per person for a standard serving size.
+1. Pop a Pams Non-stick Pan on your smallest element and keep it on the lowest temperature – this will give you more control.
+Melt about a teaspoon of butter or oil per serving of eggs.
+We recommend 2 eggs per person for a standard serving size.

 2. Crack the eggs into a mixing bowl, season with salt & pepper, and beat with a fork until well combined.

-5. Continue stirring until the eggs are silky and slightly underdone to your liking – the heat of the pan will keep cooking them even when off the element.
+4. Continue stirring until the eggs are silky and slightly underdone to your liking – the heat of the pan will keep cooking them even when off the element.
+If you’ve accidentally let the pan get too hot, take the eggs off straight away and add a knob of butter to help release them from sticking and keep them creamy.

-We love serving our soft scrambled eggs with Pams Hot Smoked Salmon & avocado or served in a warm buttered croissant and topped with sizzling, crispy Pams Bacon!
+We love serving our soft scrambled eggs with Pams Hot Smoked Salmon & avocado.

 Weekend Fried Eggs